ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

     ![Specify keywords, conditions, and locations to search](media/1e6de9dd-eac9-4e2a-819d-9740cf6c9106.png)

-   - **Keywords to search for** – Type a search query in **Keywords** box.
+   - **Keywords to search for:** Type a search query in **Keywords** box.
 You can specify keywords, message properties such as sent and received dates, or document properties such as file names or the date that a document was last changed.
 You can use more complex queries that use a Boolean operator, such as **AND**, **OR**, **NOT**, and **NEAR**.
 You can also search for sensitive information (such as social security numbers) in documents, or search for documents that have been shared externally.
 If you leave the keyword box empty, all content located in the specified content locations is included in the search results.

       Alternatively, you can click the **Show keyword list** checkbox and the type a keyword in each row.
 If you do this, the keywords on each row are connected by a logical operator (**c:s**) that is similar in functionality to the **OR** operator in the search query that's created.